Second-hand bookstall in Madrid

 Course structure

 The College currently admits nine undergraduates a year to read Modern Languages and the associated Joint Schools with Linguistics, Classics, English, History, and Philosophy.
-Applicants are welcome in French, Spanish, Italian, German, Portuguese, or Russian, but for the Honour School of Modern Languages one of the languages offered must be French or Spanish.
+Applicants of the modern languages degree are welcome in French, Spanish, Italian, German, Portuguese, or Russian, but for the Honour School of Modern Languages one of the languages offered must be French or Spanish.
 Beginners may be admitted to read Italian, Portuguese, German or Russian.
 For the Joint Schools, any of the above six languages may be offered.

-All students are assigned an individual Director of Studies to guide their academic progress throughout their degree, to assist with planning their year abroad, and to provide advice on course-related queries.
+All modern languages students are assigned an individual Director of Studies to guide their academic progress throughout their degree, to assist with planning their year abroad, and to provide advice on course-related queries.

 Merton students typically spend their year abroad in a diverse range of roles, studying at universities, working in internships, or acting as English-language assistants in schools and universities.
 Recently, for example, students have: